Background Info

 The debtclock.ca numbers for Saskatchewan's debt reflects “Taxpayer-Supported Debt,” which is sometimes referred to as "Government Service Organization Debt."

-For 2023-24, we have an April 1st starting point of $18.49 billion, decreasing by the drop in GSO debt of $409.4 million to $18.08 billion on March 31, 2024.
+For 2024-25, we have an April 1st starting point of $19.2 billion, increasing to $21.06 billion on March 31, 2025.

 There are however, many other measurements of government debt.
 There is: “Public Debt” (this includes all borrowing by all crown corporations), and there is “Gross Debt” (this includes all borrowing by all crown corporations, but does not net against the value of sinking funds held by those organizations).